benshimonz/V1/README.md

 ![V1](https://raw.githubusercontent.com/LiorKogan/V1/master/Pictures/Q184.png)

-The freeze's direction does not matter.
+The freeze direction does not matter.
 Therefore - a **non-directional relationship** is used in the pattern.

-**Syntax**

-The relationship type between two entities must be valid according to the schema.
-As said before - for each relationship type, the schema defines a set of pairs of entity types for which the relationship type holds (e.g. owns(Person,Horse); owns(Person,Dragon) ).

-**Semantics**

-For every blue rectangle, red rectangle, black arrow, and black line - the query processor will look in the property graph for assignments - sets of concrete entities and relationships that match the given pattern.
-A answer to a V1 query is the union of all the assignments.

 ## Properties

 ![V1](https://raw.githubusercontent.com/LiorKogan/V1/master/Pictures/BB02.png)

-**A green rectangle** is connected to an entity (red, blue, or yellow) or to a relationship, and represents an entity's / relationship's property.
+**A green rectangle** is connected to an entity (red, blue, or yellow) on its right, or to a relationship on its bottom, and represents an entity's / relationship's property.
 It contains:

 * The property's name
-* Optionally - a constraint on the value of that property, expressed by an equation (e.g. 'age > 30')
+* A constraint on the value of that property, expressed by an equation (e.g. 'age > 30'), and/or
-* Optionally - a **property tag**, depicted by an index wrapped in **purple curly brackets** (explained later).
+* A **property tag**, depicted by an index wrapped in **purple curly brackets** (explained later)

 A constraint, a property tag, or both - must be presented.

 Constraints cannot be defined for yellow entities.

-Constraints can be defined for red entities only if entity type constraints (explained later) are defined, and all the allowed types have a property with the same name and the same type.
+For red entities, green rectangles can represent only properties that are common to all valid entity types.
+Valid entity types for a red entity can be defined explicitly (using entity type constraints - see later) and implicitly (according to the relationship types that are connected to the red entity).

 _**Q3:** Any person who owns a dragon, and his first name is Brandon **(v1)**_